a couple of people standing in front of a wall covered in intricate maps

 Instead, focus on the key employee personas you established and look to places where you can group personas together based on similarities.
 For instance, you might look at remote vs. in-office employees.
 Or customer-facing vs. back-of-house workers.

-Effective onboarding, according to Jeff Fryer, senior consultant at Epsilon and professor of business and organizational leadership at Valencia College, is a major benefit of employee experience journey mapping.
+Effective onboarding, according to Jeff Fryer, head of HR Business Partners at TurnPoint Services and professor of business and organizational leadership at Valencia College, is a major benefit of employee experience journey mapping.
 All brands want to attract top talent, said Fryer, “but what are we doing to nurture that top talent once they get in the door?”

 It’s more than flowers on the desk and a laptop ready to go, he said.
 It’s also making sure the employee has access to everything, that they know where to find things, that they can sit down and start working and feel in control immediately.

-According to a Gallup report, employees with an excellent onboarding experience are 2.6 times more likely to be extremely satisfied with their place of work.
-Yet, only 12% of employees strongly agree their organization does a great job of onboarding new employees.
+According to the Academy to Innovate HR, employees with an excellent onboarding experience are 18 times more committed to their employer.
+Yet, only 12% of employees strongly agree their organization does a great job of onboarding new employees, according to Gallup.
 When the experience is mapped out, said Fryer, then employees know what the expectations of them are, so there’s never disappointment.

 According to Greaves, employee experience mapping is most powerful when used as a diagnostic tool.
 He pointed to Amazon, where only one-third of the online retailer’s new hires stay with the company for more than 90 days.
 In this instance, the question Amazon might ask is: Why are we losing so many employees?
 That’s when you start drawing the map of what their experience is, said Greaves.